- About us

 Travel information for Australians

 Passport interviews are conducted at the Australian High Commission in Singapore between 8:30am and 4:00pm, Monday to Friday, excluding some Singapore and Australian Public Holidays.
+This is a walk-up service only - no appointments are taken.

 Australians adopting in Singapore